Biden frees frozen Afghan billions for relief, 9/11 victims

 The United Nations last month issued an appeal for nearly $5 billion, its largest ever appeal for one country, estimating that nearly 90% of the country’s 38 million people were surviving below the poverty level of $1.90 a day.
 The U.N. also warned that upward of 1 million children risked starvation.

-David Miliband, head of the International Rescue Committee, urged release of the funds to prevent famine, at a Senate Judiciary subcommittee hearing on the matter Wednesday.
+U.N. spokesman Stephane Dujarric said Friday night that it is “encouraged” by Biden’s executive order.

-“The humanitarian community did not choose the government, but that is no excuse to punish the people, and there is a middle course — to help the Afghan people without embracing the new government,” Miliband said.
+“”It’s also important to reiterate that humanitarian assistance alone will be insufficient to meet the tremendous needs of Afghan women and men and children over the long term, and it is critical that the Afghan economy is able to restart in order for these needs of the Afghan people to be met with a sustainable and meaningful manner,” Dujarric said.

-The Justice Department had signaled several months ago that the Biden administration was poised to intervene in a federal lawsuit filed by 9/11 victims and families of victims in New York City by filing what’s known as a “statement of interest.”
-The deadline for that filing had been pushed back until Friday.
+David Miliband, head of the International Rescue Committee, on Wednesday urged release of the funds to prevent famine.

-Gannon reported from Kabul, Afghanistan.
-Associated Press writers Eric Tucker and Ellen Knickmeyer in Washington contributed reporting.
+“The humanitarian community did not choose the government, but that is no excuse to punish the people, and there is a middle course — to help the Afghan people without embracing the new government,” Miliband said at a Senate Judiciary subcommittee hearing on the matter.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.